Are you setting up your first home? If you don't know what you'll need, read our list of top picks for first-time furniture buyers.

-You'll spend about 1/3 of every day in bed, so you should one that's comfortable and well constructed.
+You'll spend about 1/3 of every day in bed, so you should have one that's comfortable and well constructed.
 Choose the best quality one you can afford.
-After all, you'll probably have it for 10 years or more.
+After all, you'll probably have it for ten years or more.
 Keep in mind that the most expensive bed might not be the best bed.

 If you can't invest in a great bed right away, buy an air bed for a short time.
 It will go into your guest room later.
 When you're shopping for a bed, think about the proper size, firmness, and surface.